 Foster family care is viewed as the optimum placement setting for most children in the foster care system.
 OCS utilizes a number of different types of foster homes, including those with special training in the care of children with specific needs or problems.
+In home Intensive Home Based Services (IHBS) or Multi systemic therapy (MST) services may be utilized to support and assist foster families in the care of children with special needs or problems.
 Those youngsters who require a level of therapeutic intervention or behavior management not available in a family setting are placed in residential treatment facilities until they are able to function in a less restrictive setting.